BlugDeg/SCOverlay-Updates/docs/SDK_MANUAL.md

 ### Hotkeys & Input (New & Powerful)

 <div class="note" style="background-color: #e7f3fe; border-left: 6px solid #2196F3;">
-<strong>Important API Change: Event-Based System</strong><br>
+<strong>Important API Update: Explicit Control System</strong><br>
-Starting with version 1.0.7, the hotkey system has been upgraded to a flexible event model.
-This is the recommended approach for all new addons that need to react to hotkeys, especially if they intend to override the core's default behavior.
+The hotkey system provides a robust, state-based mechanism to prevent conflicts and race conditions.
+This is the only supported way to take over the Core's main hotkey.
 </div>

-*   `event EventHandler<HotkeyEventArgs> OnGlobalHotkey;`
-    *   **Purpose:** This is the new heart of hotkey processing.
-You can subscribe to this event to listen for **any** hotkey registered in the system, including the core toggle hotkey (`Shift+F10`).
-    *   **Most Powerful Feature:** In the `HotkeyEventArgs` object, you can set `e.Handled = true;`.
-This signals to the core that you have completely handled the hotkey press.
-The core will then **not** perform its default action (like opening the main menu).
+*   `void SuppressCoreHotkeys(bool suppress);`
+    *   **Purpose:** This is your "main switch" for taking exclusive control.
+    *   `SuppressCoreHotkeys(true)`: Tells the Core to completely ignore its own main toggle hotkey.
+The default panel will **not** open.
+    *   `SuppressCoreHotkeys(false)`: Returns full control of the main hotkey back to the Core.
-    *   **Use Case:** Perfect for "stealing" the core hotkey to open your own specialized UI, like a photomode panel, instead.
+    *   **Use Case:** Perfect for "stealing" the core hotkey to open your own specialized UI, like a photomode panel, without any flickering or conflicts.
 *   `void BlockGameInput(bool block);`
-    *   **Purpose:** This is your most important function for managing interactive UI windows.
+    *   **Purpose:** Your most important function for managing interactive UI windows.
     *   `BlockGameInput(true)`: Instantly freezes the game.
-All keyboard and mouse input is intercepted by the core and no longer passed to the game.
-In the background, the core performs an intelligent trick (the "Invisible Butler") to give your addon window immediate system focus and position the mouse cursor perfectly.
+All keyboard and mouse input is intercepted.
+The Core performs the "Invisible Butler" trick in the background: it gives your addon window immediate system focus by simulating a targeted, invisible mouse click and then positions the cursor perfectly for you.
-    *   `BlockGameInput(false)`: Instantly unfreezes the game.
-The core ensures that the game regains focus and the mouse cursor is reset correctly, allowing the user to resume playing seamlessly.
+    *   `BlockGameInput(false)`: Instantly unfreezes the game and seamlessly returns focus, allowing the user to resume playing.
+*   `RegisterHotkey`, `UnregisterHotkey`, `RebindHotkey`: These methods are essential.
+You use them to register your own temporary handler for the core hotkey after you have suppressed it.
+They also remain fully functional for any other unique hotkeys your addon might need.
 *   `bool ShowHotkeyDialog(...)`: Opens a dialog to capture a new key combination from the user.
 Useful for your settings UI.
-*   <span style="text-decoration: line-through;">`RegisterHotkey`, `UnregisterHotkey`, `RebindHotkey`</span>: **(Legacy)** These methods still work for backward compatibility for simple, specific hotkeys.
-For new addons, using the `OnGlobalHotkey` event is strongly recommended.

 ### Persistence (Saving Data)